 Information and pictures will be added to this site, so please come back to catch up on the stories that include:

-Purton Stoke Fund Activities
+Purton Stoke Fund established in 1979.

 The North Wilts Canal